unroll/annindex/README.md

 [^1]: This is not meant to pick on DiskANN.
       It is a genuine achievement with a large impact on industry and academia.
       Even studying how the implementation differs from the theory is instructive.
-      Nevertheless, the codebase is not conductive to fast experimental modifications nor easy understanding of the algorithm.
+      Nevertheless, the codebase is not conducive to fast experimental modifications nor easy understanding of the algorithm.

-### Goals (or, Who Is Annindex For?)
+### Goals (or, Who Is annindex For?)
-Annindex is meant to serve several audiences: researchers, tinkerers, small project developers, and those trying to learn about vector databases.
+`annindex` is meant to serve several audiences: researchers, tinkerers, small project developers, and those trying to learn about vector databases.

-First and foremost, annindex is meant to address the above issues by creating a small, simple library of important state-of-the-art and classic ANNS indexes that is easy to use with only very common requirements.
+First and foremost, `annindex` is meant to address the above issues by creating a small, simple library of important state-of-the-art and classic ANNS indexes that is easy to use with only very common requirements.
 Researchers could then use it both as a basis for comparison, and as a way to quickly try out many new ideas.
-The code should match the algorithm well, so that reading it could help them learn how an index works.
+The code should track the algorithm/pseudocode closely, so that reading it could help them learn how an index works.

-annindex should be usable for small projects, homework assignments, and implementing simple, non-production VDBMSs.
+`annindex` should be usable for small projects, homework assignments, and implementing simple, non-production VDBMSs.
 Perhaps you need a quick, easy to use nearest neighbour search index with few dependencies dependencies on up to 100K vectors?

-Finally, one hopes annindex becomes a destination for designers of new ANNS indices.
+Finally, one hopes `annindex` becomes a destination for designers of new ANNS indices.
-It should (hopefully) be easy for authors of new indexes to contribute a straightforward Python implementation of their new index to the annindex library.
+It should (hopefully) be easy for authors of new indexes to contribute a straightforward Python implementation of their new index to the `annindex` library.
 This would make it easier for others to compare to the new work.